RoorMakurosu/galaxy-integration-dosbox/README.md

 ## Known Issues/Caveats/Requirements:
 - The plugin will be listed as ATARI JAGUAR in GOG Galaxy... as DOS is not a supported platform at this time.
+- A version of heavily customized version of Dosbox is included.
+It might need Visual Studio 2019 Redistributables installed.
 - DotNet 4.0 is required for the executable "DosZipLaunch.exe"
-- Visual Studio 2019 Reditributable might be needed for the "Dosbox.exe"

 ## Acknowledgements
 - This DosBox.exe is heavily modified version of another Dosbox mod done by ykhwong.